 - Edexcel (owned by Pearson)

 Examination boards offer a choice of 55 different subjects and schools can offer them in almost any combination.
 This flexibility means schools can build an individualised curriculum, and learners can choose to specialise in a particular subject area or study a range of subjects.
-At Epsom, 21 A Level subjects are offered for September intake.
-For the 18-Month Programme (January intake), 7 subjects are offered.
+At Epsom, 21 A-level subjects are offered for September intake.
+There are a reduced number of subjects available for any student wishing to join Y12 in January.

 The syllabuses are international in outlook, but retain a local relevance.
 They have been created specifically for an international student body with content to suit a wide variety of schools and avoid cultural bias.